lcccodes/osticket-install/README.md

 <p>
 You'll need to create a new database for osTicket (call it "osTicket"), and enter the information from the MySQL database.</p>
 <br />

+Make sure to read on to Part 2 for the post-installation configuration.